Who is eligible for ADA Paratransit?

 - Second, there is a pre-planned outdoor course that will enable you to navigate to and from a light rail station.
 The outdoor walk allows the Transit Evaluator to assess your ability to navigate safely in a typical urban setting, complete with sidewalks, curb cuts, uneven walking surfaces, noise, traffic and other pedestrians.

-- Bring water, and if you have special dietary needs, bring any food or drink that you may need to consume within the period of time you may be at or on route to or from the Mobility Center.
+- Bring water.
+If you have special dietary needs, bring any food or drink that you may need to consume within the time frame you may be at or on route to or from the Mobility Center.

-- If you need a Spanish translator, a Sign Language Interpreter or some other accommodation, please contact Valley Metro at (602) 716-2100 at least three business days before your eligibility assessment so that we can arrange for the assistance you will need.
+If you need a foreign language translator, a sign language interpreter or some other accommodation, please contact Valley Metro at (602)716-2100 at least three business days before your eligibility assessment so that we can arrange the assistance you will need.

-- If your plans change and you need to cancel or reschedule your assessment, please contact Valley Metro at (602) 716-2100 as soon as possible so that we can reschedule your visit and so that we can offer your original appointment time to other customers.
+If you need to cancel or reschedule your appointment, please contact Valley Metro at (602)716-2100 as soon as possible.
+We can reschedule your visit and that allows us to offer your appointment time to other customers.

 Once the Assessment is Complete

 After your in-person assessment is complete, Valley Metro will notify you of your determination status and/or eligibility in writing within 21 days.
 If your eligibility is not determined within 21 days, you may be entitled to receive presumptive eligibility and will be allowed to use ADA Paratransit until your eligibility determination is complete.

 In accordance with the requirements of the ADA, Valley Metro can offer:

 - Unconditional or full eligibility—you are eligible to use Paratransit/Dial-a-Ride for any and all trips.